Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Food in the Library

-Students are allowed to eat non-disruptive food in the library.
-Students are also allowed to bring drinks into the library, preferably in spill-proof, covered containers.
+Students are allowed to eat non-disruptive food in the library and to bring drinks into the library, preferably in spill-proof, covered containers.
 Students are asked to help maintain the cleanliness of the library facilities and the integrity of the library materials.

 Quiet Study